Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Discussion

 This timescale is comparable to the lifetimes of massive stars and to the duration of active star-forming episodes ($t_{\rm SF}\simeq 10$~Myr), which supports the idea that stellar feedback can plausibly sustain the observed thick molecular disk.
 If the molecular gas subsequently cools and falls back toward the disk, the full fountain cycle would occur on timescales of a few tens of Myr.

 Star formation activity in the disk is expected to be assembled along the spiral arms of the galaxy.
 In the event that the two-spiral arm structure of NGC 891 is coupled to the galaxy's stellar bar, it can be posited that both density wave features would exhibit an identical pattern speed, given by $\Omega_{\rm p} = \frac{{\rm v}_{\rm rot}}{R_{\rm cor}}$, where $R_{\rm cor}\simeq70\arcsec$ (3.3~kpc) is the bar's corotation radius, determined by \citet{sgb95}.
-The rotation of the two-spiral arm pattern would propagate star formation in the disk with an associated timescale ($t_{\rm rot}$) given by the following relation
+The rotation of the \lancom{two-spiral-arm} pattern would propagate \lancom{SF} in the disk with an associated timescale ($t_{\rm rot}$) given by the following relation\lancom{:}

-This is the timescale over which the two–spiral-arm pattern of NGC\,891 would sweep through the disk, producing mixing and triggering star formation as gas passes through the $m=2$ density wave.
+This is the timescale over which the two–spiral-arm pattern of NGC\,891 would sweep through the disk, producing mixing and triggering \lancom{SF} as gas passes through the $m=2$ density wave.
 The mixing induced by the spiral pattern on timescales of a few tens of Myr can account for the comparable vertical extent of molecular gas inside and outside the spiral arms, as discussed in Sect.~\ref{PV-diagrams}.
 The observed extraplanar CO emission along a given line of sight would therefore trace the cumulative effect of multiple ejection events over the past few tens of Myr.
-This picture is further supported by recent studies showing that star formation in disk galaxies is not confined to spiral arms, with a significant fraction occurring in interarm regions and contributing to the spatial diffusion and mixing of stellar feedback across the disk, in addition to the redistribution driven by disk rotation \citep[e.g.,][]{Foyle10, Kreckel16, Querejeta21, Querejeta24}.
+This picture is further supported by recent studies showing that \lancom{SF} in disk galaxies is not solely confined to spiral arms, with a non negligible fraction occurring in interarm regions and contributing to the spatial diffusion and mixing of stellar feedback across the disk, in addition to the redistribution driven by disk rotation \citep[e.g.,][]{Foyle10, Kreckel16, Querejeta21, Querejeta24}.
 Although these estimates are necessarily approximate and rely on simplified assumptions regarding the vertical velocity and gravitational potential, their similarity within a factor of a few demonstrates that the presence of a thick molecular component extending up to $\sim 1.5$~kpc is fully consistent with a galactic fountain scenario operating under typical disk conditions in NGC~891.